Air Canada Flight 797: Flight and crew

-Incident
+Accident

 Fire

 While the flight was over Louisville, Kentucky, a fire started in or around the rear lavatory of the aircraft.
 The pilots heard a popping sound around 18:51 EDT (22:51 UTC), during dinner service, and discovered that the lavatory's circuit breakers had tripped.
 Captain Cameron's initial attempt to reset the circuit breakers was unsuccessful.
 According to the flight crew and other Air Canada flight personnel, it was not uncommon for a plane's lavatory circuits to pop occasionally.

 At about 19:00, a passenger seated in the last row informed flight attendant Judi Davidson of a strange odor in the rear of the airplane.
 Davidson traced the odor to the aft lavatory.
 Davidson attempted to check on the lavatory by opening the door a few inches.
 At that time she observed the lavatory full of light grey smoke, but did not see flames.
 Davidson asked flight attendant Laura Kayama to find chief flight attendant Sergio Benetti, who entered the lavatory to investigate.

 Benetti saw no flames, but did see curls of thick black smoke coming out from the seams around the walls of the lavatory.
 While Benetti sprayed the interior of the lavatory with a CO_{2} fire extinguisher, Kayama moved passengers on the sparsely populated flight forward, and opened air vents to let more fresh air into the cabin.
 Kayama also went to the cockpit, and at 19:02, informed the flight crew of a "fire in the washroom".
 Captain Cameron put on his oxygen mask and ordered First Officer Ouimet to go back and investigate.

 Ouimet found that thick smoke was filling the last three to four rows of seats, and he could not reach the aft lavatory.
 Benetti informed Ouimet that he did not see the source of the fire, but had doused the lavatory with fire retardant.
 Benetti told Ouimet that he did not believe the fire was in the trash bin.